The European Geoparks Network was established in June 2000 by four Geoparks:

 18.2.
 Rules of Procedure.

-The Coordination Committee shall adopt, and may amend, its own Rules of Procedure.
+The Coordination Committee will adopt, and may amend, its own Rules of Procedure.

-The EGN has establish working relations with the International Union for the Conservation of Nature, the International Union of Geological Sciences and other international organisations as may be deemed appropriate.
+The EGN has establish working relations with the International Union for the Conservation of Nature, the International Union of Geological Sciences and other international organizations as may be deemed appropriate.

-The EGN CC may invite representatives of international organisations with which it has established official relations to participate in its ordinary CC Meetings and other workshops and activities.
+The EGN CC may invite representatives of international organizations with which it has established official relations to participate in its ordinary CC Meetings and other workshops and activities.

 Article 20 Validation and Amendment

 These EGN Rules of Operation shall become effective immediately upon adoption by the EGN Coordination Committee.

 EGN Coordinators, EGN AC and EGN members may propose amendments to these Rules of Operation.
 The Coordination Committee decides on the amendments to these Rules of Operation at its next meeting, following the meeting in which amendments were presented and discussed.